White Paper

 3.1 Active Points

 Each person receives 1,440 Active points per day.
-They may be spent however the individual chooses: purchasing goods and services, paying another person for labor, or gifting them to family members.
+They may be spent how the individual chooses: purchasing goods and services, paying another person for labor, or gifting them to family members.
 Any unspent Active points expire at the end of the day and are burned by the protocol.

 Point expiration is a mechanism that distinguishes the Alignment Economy from other existing currencies.
 A billionaire and a minimum-wage worker wake up each morning with the same 1,440 Active points.
 Accumulated wealth still exists in the form of Earned points, but every participant has a guaranteed daily flow of new purchasing power.
 Because unspent points vanish, there is no incentive to hoard them.
 They must be used.